BrunBattery/NetworkNotes/Syslog.md

 - Used to manage system logs and alerts
 - Can be stored locally, sent to vty, console lines, or forwarded to an external syslog server
 - **Logging levels**
-	- For the logging trap command, these are the levels & their associated numbers
+	- For the logging trap command, these are the levels & their associated numbers:

 		Emergency: **0**
 		Alert: **1**
 		Critical: **2**